Anatomical ROI analysis

 - Find that value in the LUT, which you have opened using the command mentioned above.

-- Verify that it is the same structure as listed in tkmedit.
+- Verify that it is the same structure you chose in freeview.

-You can close tkmedit and tksurfer once you are done.
-To get out of the less command, type 'q' for quit.
+You can close freeview once you are done.
+To get out of the less command, type 'q' for quit and hit enter.

 cd $SUBJECTS_DIR mri_label2label \ --srcsubject fsaverage \ --srclabel fsaverage/label/lh.BA45.label \ --trgsubject 004 \ --trglabel 004/label/lh.BA45.label \ --hemi lh \ --regmethod surface

-During the normal FreeSurfer processing stream, via the recon-all script some statistical output files are generated.
+During the FreeSurfer processing stream, via the recon-all script, some statistical output files are generated.
 They are kept in each subjects' stats/ subdirectory and are generated for the subcortical segmentation (aseg) and the cortical parcellation (aparc).
 These tables include information on each labeled region for the individual subject.
+You can view these output files via the terminal or a text editor.

 The statistical output from the subcortical segmentation, called aseg.stats, is a regular text file and will contain the volumes of specific structures.
 For example, you can obtain information such as the volume of left hippocampus and its mean intensity from this file.